 Restoration of the streams was done in isolation of the study design and prior to data collection, resulting in variation in the types of treatments applied to the streams (Swan and Brown 2017).
 Although Swan and Brown (2017) noted this limitation of their study, they did not acknowledge they could have better controlled for this variation by setting strict criteria for site selection and inclusion, which informed my hypothesis and was the foundation for my re-analysis.
-This concern was briefly acknowledged in the erratum (Swan and Brown 2018), where the data quality control process removed sites if they only received riparian reforestation treatments without at least one of either the bank stabilization or in-channel manipulation treatments; however, Swan and Brown (2017, 2018) proceeded to analyze data from sites receiving any combination of restoration treatments, despite suggesting that in-stream modification treatments would have stronger effects on communities relative to riparian reforestation (Swan and Brown 2018).
+This concern was briefly acknowledged in the erratum (Swan and Brown 2018), where the data quality control process removed sites if they only received riparian reforestation treatments without at least one of either the bank stabilization or in-channel manipulation treatments; however, Swan and Brown (2017, 2018) proceeded to analyze data from sites receiving any resulting combination of restoration treatments, despite suggesting that in-stream modification treatments would have stronger effects on communities relative to riparian reforestation (Swan and Brown 2018).
 Setting a more stringent criterion for site inclusion, as was done in this re-analysis of the revised sites, would have reduced the variation in the applied restoration treatments and provided a more balanced experimental design.

 The inconsistent application of restoration treatments prohibited a robust evaluation that could have been possible with a factorial experiment; therefore, the singular and interactive effects of the restoration treatments in the study system remain untested.
-This further complicates the indiscriminate usage of “restoration” by Swan and Brown (2017, 2018) and in the full sites analysis presented here, as the underlying mechanism of restoration on the stream invertebrate communities remains an unknown quantity.
+This further complicates the indiscriminate usage of “restoration” by Swan and Brown (2017, 2018) as the underlying mechanism of restoration on the stream invertebrate communities remains an unknown quantity.
 Identifying how individual and combinations of restoration treatments affect stream communities would provide valuable insight for maximizing the effectiveness of restoration efforts.
 In the absence of this knowledge, reducing the variation in which restoration treatments were applied to the streams, as done with revised sites analysis, arguably would have been a better avenue.
 Additionally, restoration treatments were not applied to all sites at the same time, which could allow for further confounding variation among sites.
 Previous research has demonstrated mixed results of the effects of time since restoration on biodiversity responses (Miller et al. 2010, Orzetti et al. 2010, Louhi et al. 2011), but it is hypothesized that more time allows for increased colonization of restored habitats and for restoration treatments (e.g. riparian reforestation) to have an impact on the system (Lake et al. 2007, Palmer et al. 2014).
-Knowledge of the effects of restoration treatment, both in isolation and in combination, and incorporating time since restoration in evaluations of community responses to restoration would likely improve future studies and experiments.
+Knowledge of the effects of restoration treatments, both in isolation and in combination, and incorporating time since restoration in evaluations of community responses to restoration would likely improve future studies and experiments.

 Statistical Inconsistencies